-Your business must ensure, as far as is reasonably practicable, the health and safety of all of its workers, including volunteers.
-This means you must provide the same protections to volunteer workers as you do to your paid workers.
+This means, for example, you must provide the same protections to volunteer workers as you do to your paid workers.
 The protection covers the physical safety and mental health of all workers.
 While you do not have to guarantee that no harm will occur, you must do what you are reasonably able to do to ensure health and safety.